sampsyo/ppl-intro/ppl.md

 To introduce the basic concepts of a probabilistic programming language, I'll use a project called [webppl][], which is a PPL embedded in JavaScript.
 You can read more about this language in [*The Design and Implementation of Probabilistic Programming Languages*][dippl], an in-progress book by [Noah Goodman][] and [Andreas Stuhlmüller][] from Stanford.
+It's a nice language to use as an introduction because you can play with it right in your browser.

 [Noah Goodman]: http://cocolab.stanford.edu/ndg.html
 [Andreas Stuhlmüller]: http://stuhlmueller.org/